wpaccessibility/wp-a11y-docs/docs/topics/forms/input-label/placeholders.md

 For all users to understand how to fill out a form, the **labels** should be connected to form control.

-The **placeholder** represents a short hint (a word or short phrase) intended to aid the user how to fill out a form field.
+The **placeholder** represents a short hint (a word or short phrase) intended to aid the user on _what_ to fill out a form field.
 A hint could be a sample value or a brief description of the expected format.

 A screen reader announces first the label and then the placeholder.